ieee-vgtc/ieeevis.org/content/info/call-participation/workshops.md

 * a title,
 * the contact details of the organizers,
 * a brief description of the organizers’ background, related publications, and research,
-* the goals, the technical scope, the mission, and the proposed focus,
-* the intended format (e.g., mainly talks, mainly interactive sessions),
+* the intended format and planned activities (e.g., mainly talks, mainly interactive sessions, a mix), including an outline schedule for the program—workshops are strongly encouraged, though not required, to consider ways to interactively engage all participants,
-* the planned activities, including the schedule during the session,
+* the intended result and impact of the workshop,
+* **NEW:** a brief justification for why this workshop is necessary (e.g., why would the topic benefit from a more informal setting, in what ways is the topic emergent or a relatively poor fit for the main conference program, etc.),
+* a chosen measure for a successful CFP (e.g., number of submissions), possibly including an outline for a “backup policy” (e.g., changing the workshop format, or voluntarily withdrawing the workshop before acceptance notification is sent, but should not require the workshop organizers to submit emergency papers to their own workshop),
 * a statement of the organization and the development of the list of participants (intended size, detailed selection procedures, and timeline for finalizing workshop presenters),
 * a list of any special technology needed,
 * the intended result and impact of the workshop,
-* a chosen measure for a successful CfP (e.g., number of submissions), possibly including an outline for a “backup policy” (e.g., changing the workshop format, or voluntarily withdrawing the workshop before acceptance notification is sent, but should not require the workshop organizers to submit emergency papers to their own workshop),
 * the plan for publication (see the classes listed below),
 * the number of poster slots requested, if the workshop intends to feature posters, and
-* the proposed dates for the call for participation, author notification, and camera-ready deadlines (author notification must be prior to the early registration deadline for IEEE VIS; for inclusion of materials on IEEE Xplore and/or the downloadable proceedings, the camera-ready deadline must be prior to **August 21, 2023**).
+* the proposed dates for the call for participation, author notification, and camera-ready deadlines (author notification must be prior to the early registration deadline for IEEE VIS; for inclusion of materials on IEEE Xplore and/or the downloadable proceedings, the camera-ready deadline must be prior to **August 19, 2024**).

 Because the number of workshop time slots is limited, half-day workshop proposals are **strongly encouraged**.
 However, well-justified full-day proposals will also be considered.
 Full-day proposals may optionally state what changes would be implemented to allow the workshop schedule to fit within a half day.

-If the proposed workshop is a follow-up of a previous workshop, please include a discussion of the results and the impact of any previous workshops.
+If the proposed workshop is a follow-up of a previous workshop, please include an evaluation of the prior workshop(s) including a discussion of the results and evidence of impact.

 **The proposal should not exceed four pages.** Please visit [VGTC website](https://tc.computer.org/vgtc/publications/conference) for formatting details and submit via [PCS](https://new.precisionconference.com/vgtc).